As an Amazon Associate I earn from qualifying purchases. Details.

 Meanwhile, at my easel…

-We’re still taking my Blue-on-Blue painting to quirky locations, taking photos of it.
+We’re still bringing my Blue-on-Blue painting to quirky locations, taking photos of it.

 A couple of weeks ago, we scrambled over rocks at Rye, New Hampshire, to photograph it surrounded by rocks and with waves crashing in the background.